shunte88/rgbclock/README.md

 Panels are driven using the phenominal [hzeller RGB Library] with a modified [Go binding]

 The [Go binding] has been modified to expose the brightness capability.
-The panel brightness is adjusts at dawn and dusk.
+The panel brightness is adjusted at dawn and dusk.
 More details on the modification to follow.

 An [Adafruit HAT] or [Adafruit Bonnet] modified for PWM operation connect the RGB matrix panels to a Raspberry Pi